Basundi is a popular sweet dessert of Gujarat and Maharastra in India. It is prepared by boiling milk to half or more.

 Basundi can also be consumed hot or chilled.

-Use nonstick pan to avoid burning at the bottom.
-You can add nuts of your choice more the nuts more the fun.
+Use thick bottomed pan or nonstick pan to avoid burning at the bottom.
+You can add nuts of your choice more the nuts, more the fun.
+Fry dry nuts in ghee to give crunchy effect.